Welcome to Accessibility.

 Important Deadline Information:

 Academic: There is no true deadline for seeking academic accommodations for the upcoming fall semester.
-We encourage incoming students to apply for their academic accommodations over the course of the summer (May-August) so that your approved accommodations can be ready for the fall start.
+We encourage incoming students to apply for their academic accommodations over the course of the summer (May-July) so that your approved accommodations can be ready for the fall start.
 While academic accommodations can be approved at any time, no accommodation is retroactive, so taking care of this process over the summer is important.

 Housing: Incoming students seeking housing-based accommodations in the residence halls should apply for housing accommodations between March 1 and May 1 with the Goldman Center.
 This deadline is important so that your application can be processed ahead of room selection for incoming students; applications received after this deadline will be considered and granted on a rolling basis, depending on capacity.
-For more information regarding housing accommodations and the housing accommodation process, please refer to our Housing page.
+For more information regarding housing accommodations and the housing accommodation process, please refer to our Housing Accommodations page.

-For accommodations in any of these environments, the general application remains the same:
+For accommodations in any of these environments, the general application remains the same.

 Accommodations in college may pertain to the academic, housing, and/or dining environments depending on your disability-related needs in college.
 Incoming students wishing to continue academic accommodations in college MUST complete our Request Form and submit supporting documentation.